nicmart/DGIM/README.md

 In this library you can find a PHP implementation of the algorithm, together with the generalization to streams of non negative integers.
 Yeah, PHP is not the proper tool for memory-intensive tasks, I've written this library mainly to experiment a bit with the concepts in DGIM.

+## How does it work?
+The main idea is to store "buckets" of bits, of an exponential increasing size.
+For each bucket we store only the timestamp of its latest one and the number of ones it contains.

+For more details you can check section 4.6.2 of the book [Mining of Massive Datasets](http://www.mmds.org), freely available in PDF format.

+Here you can find a handwritten diagram that explain the behaviour of the algorithm for a window of 8 bits when asking the number of ones of the last 7 bits:

 ## Counting 1s
 The only component the client need to use is the Counter class.
 This is the way to use it for counting ones with a max 1% error: